teachamantofish/ehelp/input/props.rst

 * Static thrust (not moving) is always far higher than dynamic thrust.
 * Don't trust manufacturer numbers.
 * A higher pitch performs better during climb and slow speeds.
 Design for climb or cruise.
-* A 100kv 34x14 setup is somewhat similar to an 80kv 36x16 setup.
+* A 150kv 34x14 setup *could be somewhat* similar to an 80kv 36x16 setup.
+In other words: Spin smaller and lower pitch props faster and vice versa.
-* More blades might yeild a bit more thrust (e.g. 5%), but it's more drag if they don't fold.
+* More blades might yield a bit more thrust (e.g. 5%), but it's more drag if they don't fold.
-* Carbon fiber is stronger, lighter, more responsive, but more expensive.
+* Carbon fiber is stronger, lighter, more responsive as well as more expensive.
 * Wood is cheap and a good choice for learning, experimenting, and conditions where damage is likely.
 * Typical sizes range from 36"-44".
+Pitches range from 14-20.

+TBD: insert pitch/d diagram

 Choosing a propeller
 ==========================

-Choose a propeller requires knowing how much thrust you need for a specific flying goal; for example, a 300 fpm climb, cruising at 24 mph.
-You'll need to know some basic number about your wing and go through some basic calculations here TBD.
+Choosing a propeller requires knowing how much thrust you need for a specific flying goal; for example, a 300 fpm climb at 24 mph.
+You'll need to know some basic numbes about your wing and go through some basic calculations here TBD.

 The 3 try eyeball method
 --------------------------